|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Physics and nuclear medicine|

-Similarly, the relationship between classical and quantum physics is formulated as the so-called correspondence principle : The difference between quantum and classical physics is blurred, quantum physics becomes classical, or for large quantum numbers quantum physics gives the same results as classical physics.
+Similarly, the relationship between classical and quantum physics is formulated as the so-called correspondence principle : In the limit of large quantum numbers, the difference between quantum and classical physics is blurred, quantum physics becomes classical.
+Or for large quantum numbers, quantum physics gives the same results as classical physics.

 This relationship of continuity and correspondence will undoubtedly apply to future theories.
 If it is possible to successfully build unitary field theories, it will not disrupt the functioning of the laws of the existing theories of individual separate "partial" fields (electromagnetic, gravitational, nuclear forces) in conditions where they are experimentally verified.
 However, it predicts and explains new phenomena at extremely high energies of interactions, perhaps including phenomena in the formation of the universe, for which the existing theory is not enough.

 The direction of scientific deduction